Arsène Wenger: 1984–1994: Nancy and Monaco

 Nancy's bottom-half finish proved a false dawn as the club finished 18th in the 1985–86 season, which meant they had to win a play-off match to avoid relegation.
 They retained their league status with a 3–2 aggregate win against Mulhouse.
 The club however sold several of their best players to avoid financial predicament and provided Wenger with little funds to work with.
 In Wenger's final season in charge, Nancy finished 19th and were relegated to Ligue 2.
-Despite the setbacks, he was contacted by AS Monaco over their vacant managerial job.
+Despite the setbacks, he was contacted by Monaco over their vacant managerial job.
 Talks had begun during the summer of 1986, but Nancy chairman Gérard Rousselot refused to release Wenger from his contract, and Monaco were not prepared to offer compensation.
 Once Nancy's relegation was confirmed, Wenger was permitted to leave the club by mutual consent and was confirmed as Monaco manager in 1987.

 Before joining Monaco, Wenger had identified several players to build his desired team.
 Tottenham Hotspur midfielder Glenn Hoddle, granted a free transfer, and Patrick Battiston, out of contract at Bordeaux, were signed.
 Striker Mark Hateley left Milan to join Monaco and was "encouraged to learn" that his fellow Englishman Hoddle would play in the same side as him.
 Monaco won the league in Wenger's debut season, six points ahead of runners-up Bordeaux.
-Although the team scored more goals in 1988–89 due to the purchase of Liberian striker George Weah, Monaco failed to retain the league and finished third behind Olympique de Marseille and Paris Saint-Germain.
+Although the team scored more goals in 1988–89 due to the purchase of Liberian striker George Weah, Monaco failed to retain the league and finished third behind Marseille and Paris Saint-Germain.
 The club reached the final of the Coupe de France, the national knockout cup competition in the same season, but lost 4–3 to Marseille.

 Monaco again finished third in 1989–90; striker Ramón Díaz scored 15 goals in his first season at the club.
-The club beat league winners Marseille in the Coupe de France final through a last minute goal from substitute Gérald Passi.
+The club beat league winners Marseille in the Coupe de France final through a last-minute goal from substitute Gérald Passi.
 In 1991–92, Monaco finished in second place and lost the 1992 European Cup Winners' Cup Final 2–0 to Werder Bremen.
 Although Monaco acquired the services of German striker Jürgen Klinsmann, the club could not regain the championship and concluded the subsequent seasons in third and ninth positions.
 Monaco did reach the semi-finals of the Champions League in April 1994, but lost to eventual winners Milan.
 As a result of his work at Monaco, Wenger was sought after by German club Bayern Munich, who wanted him to be their next manager.
 Monaco refused to let him leave and Wenger chose to stay, but a poor start to the 1994–95 season meant he was dismissed on 17 September 1994, with the team in 17th spot in the table.
 In 2001, Wenger said that the impact of bribery and corruption had influenced his decision to leave France, as Marseille were found guilty of match fixing in 1994.